Brucezhuu/Bruce.github.io/content/posts/Platform Engineering/PE06 Data Management.md

 - **Purpose**: Provides advanced querying capabilities such as ranking, filtering, and aggregations.
 - **Usage**: Commonly used in applications needing robust search functions, like StackOverflow and GitHub.
 - **Limitations**: Slow for insertions due to tokenization; not suitable as a primary datastore.
-- **Example**: Elasticsearch, which supports a wide range of query types in JSON format.
+- **Example**: Elasticsearch(a AP System), which supports a wide range of query types in JSON format.

 ## 12. Graph Databases
 - **Purpose**: Optimized for data with complex relationships (e.g., social networks, logistics).